subvertnormality/mosaic/README.md

 ![Channel clocks and swing page](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_clocks.png)

 On the third page, you can assign a chord or scale to one of the 16 scale slots that are selectable on the grid.
-The layout on the norns screen is straightforward: the left indicates the root note, the center left is the scale type, the center right selects the scale's degree, and the left sets the chord's rotation.
+The layout on the norns screen is straightforward: the left indicates the root note, the centre left is the scale type, the centre right selects the scale's degree, and the left sets the chord's rotation.
 The rotation moves the highest note in the scale down an octave successively.
 A value of 1 will shift the last note in the scale down an octave, a value of 2 will shift the last two notes down an octave, and so on all the way up to 6 which wills shift all but the root note down an octave.
 This setting can be useful to create chord inversions, of sorts.
 Change between options with E2 and fine-tune with E3.
 To change the selected scale slot, use the scale grid keys.

 ![Channel quantiser config](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_quantiser.png)

 On the fourth page, you can modify how your channel interacts with external devices.
 To the left, find the MIDI output device.
-The center highlights the CC value for this channel.
+The centre highlights the CC value for this channel.
 The final section lets you select the device preset which determines the params available in the parameter selector.
 Different devices will have different options depending on your configuration files.
 Changing a device can be destructive.
 Scene device configurations, such as params, can be lost when switching devices.
 You must therefore press K3 to apply any selected device changes.
 Simply navigate away from the device config page without pressing K3 to cancel unsaved changes.

 ![Channel device config](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_device_config.png)

 #### Global scale editor

-Want to harmonize the scale across all channels?
+Want to harmonise the scale across all channels?
 Here's how with the global scale editor:

 To accessing the global scale editor, press and hold any scale select button.
 You'll be presented with a streamlined grid offering a few clear options.

 ![Global quantiser](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_global_scale.png)

 On this page, you can define a global scale by pressing on the scale fader or global scale trigs using the trig lock technique.
 These will be consistent across all channels.
-This is great for crafting harmonized chord sequences.
+This is great for crafting harmonised chord sequences.

 ![Global quantiser](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/channel_edit_global_scale_scale_selector.png)